wowsiddanth/tp/docs/UserGuide.md

 ### What can NUSTracker do?
 1. **Keep track of students**

     NUSTracker displays all students currently associated with the organization neatly.
-The students have their details and a profile picture (optional) listed with them as well, allowing quick and convenient access to student particulars.
+The students have their details, and a profile picture (optional) listed with them as well, allowing quick and convenient access to student particulars.